robpomeroy/BrightOS/docs/Testing.md

 - **Platform**: Ubuntu 24.04
 - **Tests**: Syntax check, convergence, idempotence, verification

-All testing is managed from WSL2 Linux environment with Docker daemon running on Windows.
+The preferred approach (used by the project maintainer) is to test from a WSL2 Linux environment with a Docker daemon running on Windows.

 ## Prerequisites